xpack/web-jekyll/pages/metadata/tools-collections.md

 ## Overview

-Tool collections are generic sets of programming tools used to perform diferent task.
+Tool collections are generic sets of programming tools used to perform different task.

 Toolchains are a good example of such tools sets, and usually include a compiler, a linker and other related tools.